sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/02_javascript/javascript.md

 if (window.glue) {
     console.log(`Glue42 JS version ${glue.version} has been successfully initialized!`);

     // Channels are disabled by default.
-If you have not specified a custom initialization object that enables
+If you haven't specified a custom initialization object that enables
     // the Channels API in the `autoInit` property under `autoInjectAPI` (e.g., "autoInit": { "channels": true }),
     // then the check below will return `false`. console.log(`Channels are ${glue.channels ? "enabled" : "disabled"}.`);